-The subslab gas probe installation procedure involves using a rotohammer to drill a 11⁄2-inch diameter, 4-inch deep hole in the approximately 6-inch thick concrete slab of the building, drilling a 1⁄2-inch diameter hole through the remaining concrete, installing a rubber stopper with stainless steel tubing (capped on one end with a Swagelok fitting) and placing a bentonite seal from the top of the stopper to within an inch of the surface.
-A second rubber stopper will be placed over the subslab probe to protect it and the probes will be allowed to equilibrate for 48 hours, prior to sampling.
+The subslab gas probe installation procedure involves using a rotohammer to drill a 1 1⁄2-inch diameter, 4-inch deep hole in the approximately 6-inch thick concrete slab of the building, drilling a 1⁄2-inch diameter hole through the remaining concrete, installing a rubber stopper with stainless steel tubing (capped on one end with a Swagelok fitting) and placing a bentonite and cement seal from the top of the stopper to within an inch of the surface.
+For probe SS-1 (located indoors) a protective plastic cap will be placed over the top of the probe to protect it.
+For probes SS-2 and SS-3 (located in the indoor garage) small diameter well boxes will be installed over the top of the probes for protection.
+The probes will be allowed to equilibrate for at least 2 hours, prior to sampling.
+A schematic of the subslab probe construction is shown in the SOPs in Appendix B.